PSBP-Library/PSBP/README.md

 There are also a few problem domains we have lot of knowledge about.

-But what is the *essence* of a problem domain?
+But what *is* the *essence* of a problem domain?

-## Domain specific language (DSL)
+### Domain specific language (DSL)

 Wriring a *domain specific language* library for a specific problem domain is one way to reveal the essence of that problem domain.

 Think of writing a domain specific language library as teaching about the essence of a specific problem domain to a *programming language compiler*.

-THe library strictly separates *specifications* from *implementations*.
+You cannot fool a compiler!

-THe library is written using the `Scala` programming language.
+Ideally, domain specific language libraries strictly separates *specifications* from *implementations*.

 ## Specifications

-Specifying things is done by *classifying* them in *classes*, also known as *categorizing* them in *categories*.
+Specifying things in `Scala` is done by *classifying* them in *classes*, also known as *categorizing* them in *categories*.

 Specifications are `trait`'s.

-The library specification `trait`'s declare *higher kinded type classes*, typically *binary type constructor classes* and *unary type constructor classes*.
+We almost exclusively limit ourselves to library specification `trait`'s that declare *higher kinded type classes*, typically *binary type constructor classes* and *unary type constructor classes*.

 ## Implementations